Virtual assistant

 ]

-3. Configuration and reading verification
+3. Verifying Configuration and Reading

 The registers can then be reused for creating meters of the same model on the site.